Marshall-Mathey/thread-api/README.md

 ## Installation

-To install the project, you need to have Node.js 14 or higher, MySQL 8 or higher and pnpm 9.0 or higher installed on your machine.
+To install the project, you need to have Node.js 14 or higher, PostgreSQL 13.x or higher and pnpm 7.x or higher installed on your machine.

 Clone the GitHub repository: